-Student Loans Receivable consist of amounts owing by borrowers for loans granted prior to the Canada-Saskatchewan Integration Agreement (2014 - \$0.158 million; 2013 - \$0.184 million), and subsequent to the Integration Agreement (2014 - \$143.283 million; 2013 - \$137.660 million), offset by debt reduction benefits payable, debt management benefits payable and the allowance for uncollectible loans.
+Student Loans Receivable consist of amounts owing by borrowers for loans granted prior to the Canada-Saskatchewan Integration Agreement (2015 - \$0.050 million; 2014 - \$0.158 million), and subsequent to the Integration Agreement (2015 - \$146.086 million; 2014 - \$143.283 million), offset by debt reduction benefits payable, debt management benefits payable and the allowance for uncollectible loans.

-Included in the amounts authorized to reduce loans are Student Bursaries, Low- and Middle-Income Student Grants and Student Grants for Persons with Dependents Age 12 - 18.
+Included in the amounts authorized to reduce loans are Student Bursaries, Low- and Middle-Income Page 4 of 9

+Student Grants and Student Grants for Persons with Dependants Age 12 - 18.